If you or someone you know is in immediate danger, please call 999 (or 112 from a mobile).

 - If you’re the victim of actual or threatened physical violence and your assailant is a member of the University community, we want to know about it.
 We expect everyone to treat others with dignity and respect, and act in a way that is safe.
 We’ll take your report very seriously and act on it if we can.

 - You can also tell us about an incident using the University’s Report and Support system.
 You can report anonymously or provide us with contact details.
 If you give details, we’ll get in touch to discuss the potential next steps.
-This could include you making a formal complaint.
+This could include you making a formal report.